BU-Spark/ds-bcc-tania-fernandes-d7/fa24-team-b/housing/notebooks/README.md

 - **income_restricted_housing.ipynb**: Analyzes income-restricted housing.
 Covers data cleaning, evaluates housing availability, and examines the impact of Section 8 benefits.

+- **selected-housing-characteristics**: Contains a Boston vs. District 7 comparison for selecting housing characteristics like median rent.

+-**

 - **CensusData.ipynb**: This is the preliminary file that worked with the Census datasets.
 It contained some initial preprocessing of the datasets. d7-CensusData.ipynb is a more current version that contains preprocessing along with early analysis.